top of page

 Great Isaac Light.
 Photo: Steve Singer

-GHOSTS of GREAT ISAAC LIGHT
+GHOSTS of GREAT ISAAC LIGHT/ Elijah Swift Shipwreck & Others

-by Steve Singer
+by Steven Danforth Singer

 A haunted lighthouse?
 The Great Isaac Lighthouse sits atop a coral island in the middle of the so-called Bermuda Triangle.
 It lies about 20 miles NNE of Bimini, Bahamas.
 Originally built as an exhibit in 1852 for the Great London Exposition, it was later shipped in pieces to Great Isaac Cay in 1859.